erikmukk/tuum-test-assignment/README.md

 3) For MyBatis, I did not figure out how to use TypeHandlers properly.
 This resulted in some workarounds, such as I could not generate correct data types for every property in entities.
-For example, database generates primary key for every entry automatically, but data type in entity is "String", not "UUID" as defined in database.
+For example, database generates primary key for every entry automatically, but data type in entity is "String", not "UUID".
+If I did define it as uuid in database, generator would generate it as "Object", which would have been worse than "String".
 Same issue for enums, when I tried defining an enum in database, but it would pop-up as "String" or "Object" in code, I decided to keep it as "String" in the end.

 4) RabbitMQ message publishing.
-I decided to create an aspect, which would automatically call RabbitService, which sends a message on database insert and update.
+I decided to create a pointcut aspect, which would automatically call RabbitService, which sends a message on database insert and update.
 I wish that I could have implemented it in a way, that it triggers when DAO interface method is called, but it did not work out.
 Therefore, it triggers when a service wrapper method for database insert/update is invoked, like here: